Life Betwixt – Divination by Genes – DNA as Oracle

 Those truths struck deeply enough; however, the real stripping of blinders came at a more visceral level.
 Late summer found me plummeting into a chemical spiral, depression that manifest as extreme pain, fatigue, numbness, and radical mood shifts at ovulation, and I didn’t know why.
 As a survivor of childhood incest, I spent my youth triggered by mundane events, which sent me into emotional tailspins that took weeks (months? years?) to balance.
 As a teen and young adult, I was accustomed to PTSD waves unearthing me, even impacting my monthly cycle.
 Considering the stress of how much my life has changed in the last few years, I could often relate my shifts to current events.
 Not this time.

 The thing is, neither could my doctors, allopathic or woo.
 I’ve had some health challenges, including minor stroke, FMS, PCOS, migraines, miscarriages, the collection of which are nothing to play around with, and I was concerned that my body could swerve so significantly out of plane without obvious cause.
 I lead a healthy life.
 I follow strict dietary recommendations for Celiac Disease.
 I seldom eat refined sugar.
-I rarely drink alcohol or caffeine and don’t smoke, and at the time I was working out regularly.
+I rarely drink alcohol or caffeine and don’t smoke, this due to an alcohol intervention I had to experience in my family when I was little and at the time I was working out regularly.

 I worked my spiritual wellness routine like a champ.
 I did everything I’d advise clients to do.
 I stayed in regular rapport with my body, I talked to my food, to my cells, and engaged helping spirits to advise and support.
 Over and over the resounding message I got was that the soul work was done.
 This distress wasn’t a soul issue, and the body and mind needed support.